YashAgrawal9265/Magic-Notes/README.md

 # Magic Notes
-It creates notes and store the data on the local storage.
+It creates notes and store the data on the local storage